-(p) Markings for deductible spaces.
-(1) Each space deducted under this section must be marked with the words "Certified \\\\\" (inserting the space designation, such as "Seaman", "Generator", Office of Chief Engineer", "Hospital", or "Anchor Gear").
-If a deductible space berths more than one crew member, the marking must indicate the number of crew members berthed, such as "Certified \\\\ Seamen" (inserting the number of crew).

-(2) The abbreviations "Cert." for "certified" and "W.C." for "water closet" may be used.

-(3) The markings must be in Roman letters and Arabic numerals at least 1⁄2 inch in height, must be painted in a light color on a dark background, must be embossed, center-punched, carved, or permanently cut in a bulkhead or metal plate, and must be placed in a legible location over a doorway on the inside of the space.
+- (1) General Each space deducted under this section must be marked with the words "Certified " (inserting the space designation, such as "Seaman", "Generator", "Office of Chief Engineer", "Hospital", or "Anchor Gear").
+If a deductible space berths more than one crew member, the marking must indicate the number of crew members berthed, such as "Certified Seaman" (inserting the number of crew). - (2) Abbreviations The abbreviations "Cert." for "certified" and "W.C." for "water closet" may be used. - (3) Lettering The markings must be in Roman letters and Arabic numerals at least 1/2 inch in height, must be painted in a light color on a dark background, must be embossed, center-punched, carved, or permanently cut in a bulkhead or metal plate, and must be placed in a legible location over a doorway on the inside of the space.
 A metal plate, if used, must be permanently fastened in place by welding, riveting, lock screws, or a Coast Guard-approved bonding agent.